Gerb-Voogt/simple-pendulum-cpp/README.md

 ### Runge-Kutta 4
+RK4 is one of the most widely applied explicit integration schemes.
+It's wide application is largely due to the fact that the method is very accurate while still remaining relatively cheap computationally speaking.
+The method is also relatively simple when compared to other higher order schemes, making it very easy to implement.
+It also boasts good stability over a wide range of step sizes.
+The main drawback of the method is that it does not deal well with stiff equations, requiring a very (potentially local if using adapative step size) small step size to produce accurate results.

-The Runge-kutta method follows from generalizing the notion of the prediction-correction scheme from the Modified Euler method.
+The Runge-kutta 4 method follows from generalizing the notion of the prediction-correction scheme from the Modified Euler method.
 I will however refrain from writing down the complete derivation as this process is rather involved.
 The classic RK4 scheme is given using 4 predictors which are combined to find an approximation for our final result

 $k_{1} = f(t, x(t))$